dimforge/ncollide/docs/geometric_queries.md

 inspect the shape representation in order to select the right algorithm for the query.
-To avoid this dynamic dispatch when you already know at compile-time which types of shapes are involved, the _internal_ submodules, e.g., `geometry::distance_internal`, contains functions dedicated to specific shapes or shape representations.
+To avoid this dynamic dispatch when you already know at compile-time which types of shapes are involved, the _internal_ submodules, e.g., `geometry::distance_internal`, contain functions dedicated to specific shapes or shape representations.

 ### Proximity